Key Takeaway

 Most buying guides treat "python" as one thing.
 It isn't.
 Three species supply the majority of python leather worldwide, and each produces a different hide.

-The reticulated python (Python reticulatus) is the most common source — roughly 80% of all python leather in trade.
-Hides average 3.25 meters long and 31–32 cm wide, with a high-contrast geometric pattern.
+The reticulated python (Python reticulatus) is the most common source — likely well over half, and by some estimates two-thirds to three-quarters, of python skins in commercial trade.
+Hides average 3.25 meters long and 28–34 cm wide, with a high-contrast geometric pattern.
 The classic look most people picture when they hear "python wallet."
-Indonesia processes over 300,000 reticulated pythons annually under CITES oversight, making it the dominant supply chain.
+Indonesia's CITES-managed harvest quota alone runs 175,000 pythons a year — the largest single national quota in the region — and Southeast Asia as a whole (Indonesia, Malaysia, and Vietnam combined) exports an estimated 300,000–450,000 reticulated python skins annually.

 The Burmese python (Python bivittatus) has a more random, organic pattern with narrower center belly scales.
 Less dramatic than reticulated, but the narrower scales also mean less edge-lifting over time.
-Burmese hides are larger overall, so they show up more often in bags and upholstery than wallets.
+Burmese hides taper less than reticulated hides of similar length, yielding more usable leather per skin — which is why Burmese python shows up more often in bags and upholstery than wallets.

 Then there's the short-tailed python (Python curtus) — about 1.5 meters, much smaller, but with the thickest hide and the least taper of the three.
 A wallet made from short-tailed python starts stiffer and softens gradually with use, rather than arriving already flexible.
 If a seller just says "python" without naming the species, you're almost certainly getting reticulated.